 An introduction to the text “400 Stanzas on the Middle Way” by Aryadeva, the study text of the weekly Thursday night teachings at Sravasti Abbey.

-Teachings from 2014-2015 on Aryadeva’s Four Hundred Stanzas on the Middle Way, a 3rd century philosophy text on how to practice the stages of the Buddhist path with the intention to attain Buddhahood.
+Teachings on Aryadeva’s Four Hundred Stanzas on the Middle Way, a 3rd century philosophy text on how to practice the stages of the Buddhist path with the intention to attain Buddhahood.

 The benefits of reflecting on death, how to contemplate death with wisdom, and refuting misconceptions of permanence.